Zapper-fi/studio-docs/docs/tutorial/2-update-app-definition.md

 ### Tokens

 Tokens are investment positions that are represented by a token standard like `ERC20`.
-These are transferrable and fungible positions that maybe considered as a _receipt_ for an investment transaction.
+These are transferrable and fungible positions that may be considered as a _receipt_ for an investment transaction.
 These _receipts_ may be used to
 represent: